matrix-org/synapse/docs/postgres.rst

 Set up client
 =============

-We need to have installed the postgres python connector ``psycopg2``.
+Postgres support depends on the postgres python connector ``psycopg2``.
 In the virtual env::

     sudo apt-get install libpq-dev